 - Controls variation coefficient above: Flags targets for which the variation coefficient is above the specified value.
 A high variation coefficient indicates that there is extreme variation in reference sample coverage for the target region.

 - High IQR: High interquartile range for Z-score and ratio.
-This flag indicates that there is high variance between targets for one or more of the evidence metrics.
+This flag indicates that there is a high variance between targets for one or more of the evidence metrics.

 - Low Sample Mean Depth: Sample mean depth below 30.